Resilient Streaming Protocol

 Error-Proof Streaming

-RSP ensures multi-bitrate video creation from a flawless audio/video source, preventing data loss during transmission for a seamless viewing experience.
+RSP ensures multi-bitrate video is generated from a flawless audio/video source — preventing data loss during transmission before it ever reaches a viewer.

 Gapless Viewing Experience